databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-insert.md

 ## Insert with Staged Files

-Databend allows you to insert data from a staged file into a table by utilizing the INSERT INTO statement through its [HTTP Handler](../../11-integrations/00-api/00-rest.md).
+Databend allows you to insert data from a staged file into a table by utilizing the INSERT INTO statement with its [HTTP Handler](../../11-integrations/00-api/00-rest.md).

 ### Syntax